sourcehut-mirrors/meka/README.md

     // In release builds:
     //
-    // Embed Fennel/Lua modules specified in `kiwi` manifest in `manifest.fnl`, with Fennel
+    // Embed Fennel/Lua modules specified in `taon` manifest in `manifest.fnl`, with Fennel
     // sources AOT-compiled to Lua during Rust comptime.
     //
     // In debug builds:
     //
-    // Read Fennel modules specified in `kiwi` manifest in `manifest.fnl` to string at runtime
+    // Read Fennel modules specified in `taon` manifest in `manifest.fnl` to string at runtime
     // and compile to Lua on demand.
-Read Lua modules specified in `kiwi` manifest at runtime
+Read Lua modules specified in `taon` manifest at runtime
     // on demand.
     //
     // In all builds:
     //
     // Our source code can access Fennel via `require("fennel")` because we add the manifest
-    // returned by `(fennel-src)` - which makes Fennel available at `fennel` - to our `kiwi`
+    // returned by `(fennel-src)` - which makes Fennel available at `fennel` - to our `taon`
     // manifest.
     //
     // Notes: